ferjcast/TCU/README.md

 1. `blockchain_storage/`: Implementation of the Decentralized Management Platform (DMP)
 2. `enclave_attestation/`: Tools and utilities for Trusted Execution Environment (TEE) attestation
-3. `verifiable_computation/`: Implementation of Verifiable Composable Components (VCCs) using TEEs and zkVMs
+3. `verifiable_computation/`: Implementation of Computing Part (AL) using TEEs and zkVMs

 ## Getting Started